bitnami/containers/TESTING.md

 This guide will focus on the `verify` phase section, of which there are some things to remark on:

 * For the testing of containers, VIB will take the built container in the previous `package` phase and include it in a basic Helm chart template composed of a deployment and service template.

-Beware VIB will only be taking into account the docker image `ENTRYPOINT/CMD` command of the image.
+* VIB does only allow to modify the `ENTRYPOINT/CMD` of the image (through `runtime_parameters`).
 Consequently, this both simplifies and limits the configurability of the template chart and container image tested underneath.

 * A container's testing phase will usually include a single `goss` testing action, followed by additional security-related actions.